Daeun Jung

 Research

-More broadly, areas of my research interest include:
+Areas of my research interest include:

-- Legitimacy and legitimation
+- Legitimacy and Legitimation

-- Conflict and peace in Africa
+- Peace and security in Africa

 Teaching